Easy As Cookies

 Store the cake, covered, at room temperature.
 Since I cut the oil in the recipe, it will dry out a little if not covered.

-We often cover our jelly roll pan (affiliate link) with foil to seal it.
+We often cover our jelly roll pan with foil to seal it.
 We cut pieces of cake as we want them, and the cake stays good this way for at least 4-5 days.
 If it's going to take you longer than that to finish it, I recommend putting the remaining cake in a sealed storage container.

 Top Tip